yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassis/before-assembling.md

 ## Power Supply

-Solder the 18650 battery case to connect the batteries in series.
-If additional batteries are connected in series, connect them to the battery protection board as instructed by the manufacturer.
+Solder the 18650 battery holders to connect the batteries in series.
+If you are using a battery protection board, connect it according to the manufacturer’s instructions.